-Students advanced to the upper-division prelicensure or RN to BSN or CEP nursing programs are allowed only one nursing course failure within the program.
+Students in the upper division prelicensure or RN to BSN or CEP nursing programs are allowed only one nursing course failure within the program.
 Students who fail a second nursing course are disqualified from the program.
 Students who fail two nursing courses must petition to request reinstatement in the program.
 Students must meet with their advisor to complete a petition to be able to return.